 In SPAIKE, switching is a simple toggle: "Use NBBO Extreme" activates NBBO-based exit checking per leg group or per individual leg.

-Drilldown: from minute-level exits to second- or tick-level precision
+Tick Drilldown: from minute-level exits to tick-level precision

 Even with the best high/low data, most backtesting tools have a fundamental limitation: they operate at minute resolution.
 The backtest can tell that a stop loss or take profit was triggered within a given minute – but not exactly when.

 For many strategies this is not a big deal.
 But for 0DTE strategies or during periods of high volatility, options prices can move dramatically within a single minute.
-Whether an exit triggers at second 12 or second 47 can mean hundreds of dollars per contract.
+Which exact tick triggers the exit can mean hundreds of dollars per contract.

-SPAIKE solves this with the Drilldown feature.
-Once an exit is detected at minute level, the backtest can drill further down either to second-level or all the way to tick-level precision.
+SPAIKE solves this with the Tick Drilldown feature.
+Once an exit is detected at minute level, the backtest can drill further down to tick-level precision.
 The process:

-2. Drilldown into the exit minute: Once the relevant minute is identified, it is resolved further.
-Depending on your setting, SPAIKE either analyzes the second-by-second data within that minute or goes one step deeper to tick level to determine the exact trigger moment.
+- Tick Drilldown into the exit minute: Once the relevant minute is identified, it is refined further at tick level in order to determine the exact trigger moment.

 The result: a backtest that shows not just whether your exit triggered, but in which tick – and at what price.

-With Second Drilldown there is an important nuance: which price is used to calculate the trade result?
+With Tick Drilldown there is an important nuance: which price is used to calculate the trade result?

 SPAIKE offers two modes that you can toggle directly in the analysis view: